andyhomecode/lightbox-andy/DEVELOPMENT.md

 - Runs on Ubuntu linux and Windows and maybe Mac
 - Java, designed to be as portable as possible

+- pre-processing stack built in python and stored in a text file or database to speed up categoriztion:
+* identify duplicates
+* extract exif infomration such as date and time, and lat/long location
+* convert lat long into location names
+* identify people in photo
+* describe event or key things in photo like boat, camping, birthday, car trip
+* categorize non-photos like screenshots, memes.

 ## Specific Code Features

 - prebuffering and prescaling images when opening folder to improve UI when editing